-It is a good idea to talk about costs at a patient's first visit.
-It is also important that a patient's usual GP is aware of the treatment plan to ensure high-quality, continuity of care.
+It is also a good idea to talk about costs at a patient's first visit.
+It is important that a patient's GP is aware of the treatment plan decided with the specialist.
+This ensures high-quality, continuity of care.

-Patients should be aware that not all medications, tests and treatments are subsidised by the government and this is not under the control of their medical practitioner.
-When ordering or prescribing such tests, medicines or treatments, the doctor or patients should be informed clearly that there is no rebate available.
+Patients should be aware that not all medications, tests and treatments are subsidised by the Government and this is not under the control of their medical practitioner.
+When ordering or prescribing such tests, medicines or treatments, patients should be informed clearly that there is no rebate available.